Audit Services Charter

 - Performing consulting and advisory services related to governance, risk management and control as appropriate for the organization.
 Such services include management requests, participation on institutional committees, and participation on implementation teams for information technology projects and business process improvements.

-- Evaluating specific operations at the request of the institutional audit committee or management, as appropriate.
+- Evaluating specific operations at the request of the Finance and Audit Committee or management, as appropriate.

 Quality Assurance Program

 The internal audit activity will maintain a quality assurance and improvement program that covers all aspects of the internal audit activity.
 The program will include an evaluation of the internal audit activity’s conformance with the Definition of Internal Auditing, the Core Principles, and the Standards and an evaluation of whether internal auditors apply the Code of Ethics.
-The program will also assess compliance with the Texas Internal Auditing Act and the efficiency and effectiveness of the internal audit activity.
+The program will also assess compliance with the Texas Internal Auditing Act and Generally Accepted Government Auditing Standards, and the efficiency and effectiveness of the internal audit activity, as well as opportunities for improvement.

-The CAE will communicate to the Audit and Finance committee on the internal audit activity’s quality assurance and improvement program at least annually, including results of ongoing internal assessments and external assessments conducted at least every three years.
+The Chief Audit Executive will communicate to the Board of Regents on the internal audit activity’s quality assurance and improvement program at least annually, including results of ongoing internal assessments and external assessments conducted at least every three years.